 Campus life is special at a small, residential college.
 Inside the "Skidmore bubble" is the place where students study, eat, sleep, and immerse themselves in college co-curricular life.
 Through participation in student government, on college committees, in orientation programs, student clubs and organizations, retreats, trainings, and volunteer work, students acquire the skills of leadership, strategic planning, and collaboration and cooperation with people of different perspectives and backgrounds.
 Co-curricular life is a place where students get to apply what they learn in the classroom, express the values and commitments central to their identities, and develop the core skills and dispositions informed.

-The International Student Union serves to promote cultural understanding through activities aimed at expanding cultural awareness.
-Specifically, among other services, we: serve as consultants to international students; promote a sense of community among international and American students at Skidmore; develop activities to increase intercultural exchange and international awareness; and provide opportunities for Skidmore College students to explore their leadership potentials.
+International Student Union (ISU) members come from all corners of the world.
+We serve to promote a sense of community and cultural understanding among international and American students at Skidmore; develop activities to increase intercultural exchange and international awareness; serve as consultants to international students; and provide opportunities for Skidmore College students to explore their leadership potentials.